vachaj11/MIB-Generator/docs/installation.rst

 Building from source
 --------------------

-In case you want to build the project from source yourself:
+In case you want to build the project from the source yourself:

 Clone the source repository using: ::